fintehru/finteh_wallet/README.md

 ### Product info
-#### KITATOKEN Wallet is an app for BitShares tokens with focus on KITATOKEN for Android devices.
+#### FTAWALLET is an app for BitShares tokens with focus on FINTEH tokens for Android devices.
 The main features are:

 * **Wallet:**
 1. Check your balance
 2. Check the transaction records
-3. Send your KITATOKEN or other properties to others.
+3. Send your FINTEH.TOKEN or other properties to others.
+4. Make QR-code and scan this one
+5. PalmPay support

 * **Quotes:**